-A lump sum payment of your Vested Account may be distributed to you without your consent if your Account balance does not exceed \$5,000, provided that if your Account balance exceeds \$1,000, the distribution will be made in a direct rollover to an individual retirement plan designated by the Administrator, unless you elect to have it paid directly to an eligible retirement plan specified by you or to receive it directly in a lump sum.
+A lump sum payment of your Vested Account may be distributed to you without your consent if your Account balance does not exceed \$7,000.
+You can elect to have the distribution paid directly to an eligible retirement plan specified by you or to receive it directly in a lump sum.
+If you do not make an election, the distribution will be made in a direct rollover to an individual retirement plan designated by the Administrator, or, if your Account balance does not exceed \$1,000, the Administrator may, subject to administrative procedures, make the distribution directly to you in a lump sum.
 For this purpose, your Account balance includes any amounts in your Rollover Contribution Account.